Helping leaders cross

 Emily has a strong interest in and commitment to non-profits and public health.
 While in high school, she was the first youth member of the Oak Park Board of Health.
 During law school, she volunteered as a Law Clerk at Life Span: Center for Legal Services and Advocacy, a non-profit providing legal services to domestic violence victims free of charge in Cook County, Illinois.
 After graduating from law school, Emily worked at Life Span for a year and a half as a Staff Attorney.

 Emily received her Bachelor of Science in Biology from The Ohio State University.
-She earned her Juris Doctor from DePaul University College of Law and is admitted to the Bar in Illinois and Northern District of Illinois.
+She earned her Juris Doctor from DePaul University College of Law.
 She is fluent in Spanish.

 Rachel Sacks, MPH